Participant Info

 About Me

 Loiselle focuses on working women and their interactions with transnational currents of labor and capital.
 She studies the ways women workers navigate and resist both their immediate conditions and the larger economic systems in which they work.
-Loiselle also explores how media images of women workers articulate cultural narratives about work, gender, race, femininity, and sexuality in the late twentieth and early twenty-first centuries.
+Loiselle also explores how media images of women workers articulate cultural narratives about work, gender, race, and femininity in the late twentieth and early twenty-first centuries.
 Such narratives intersect in potent ways with economic policies, employment practices, and global transformations in capital while often obscuring the experiences, voices, and actions of women workers.

 Loiselle is currently a co-facilitator of Scholars for a New Deal for Higher Education (SFNDHE), a group of educators and scholars who believe that a robust and inclusive system of public higher education is a necessary foundation for building a democratic, equitable, healthy, and just society in which all people and communities can thrive.
-In this capacity, Loiselle was on a team that wrote a brief for Bernie Sanders and Pramila Jayapal’s College for All bill, as part of SFNDHE’s effort to illuminate ties between fair funding, fair tuition, and fair labor.
-She has also been in communication with union representatives around the country to help build a coalition of all college and university workers.

 Recent Publications